Skip to content

 esdm lint [flags]

-esdm lint exits with 0 when the model is clean, and with a non-zero status when at least one finding has severity error.
-Findings of severity warning are reported but do not by themselves cause a non-zero exit – wrap the invocation in your CI configuration if you want warnings to fail the build.
+The exit code reflects the model's correctness rather than the run's success. esdm lint exits with 0 when the model is clean and with a non-zero status when at least one finding has severity error.
+Findings of severity warning are reported but do not by themselves cause a non-zero exit, unless --warnings-as-errors is set – then a single warning is enough.

 esdm view